LABR: Labor Studies (Undergraduate)

 LABR 1040 Economics for Workers (4 Credits)

 This course provides students with the tools that are necessary for understanding the economy in general and the economic conditions of an industry such as the construction industry.
 What is economic efficiency and when is a particular market, either a labor market or the market for a specific product, efficient?
 Is it true that everything depends upon 'supply and demand'?
 If so, how are supply and demand determined?
 How are prices, wages and profits determined?
 Why is full employment not ever permanent?
-The course also provides the tools required to analyze the proper role of the government and the effect of its finances on the economy in general and on the construction industry in particular.
+The course also provides the tools required to analyze the proper role of the government and the effect of its finances on the economy.
 The effects of labor laws (e.g., minimum wage, unemployment insurance, and 'right to work' laws), the provision of governmental services (e.g., public transportation, schools, infrastructure), and of full-employment policies on the economy in general and on the conditions of workers and management in the construction in industry in particular are examined.
 The issues involved with taxation by the different levels of government are also explored.
-It is also only offered in-class at the college’s Harry J. Van Arsdale Jr. School for Labor Studies in New York City.
-Prerequisites: None Corequisites: None This course is offered as part of union partnership programs and is open to non-partnership students subject to availability.
+This course is offered as part of union partnership programs and is open to non-partnership students subject to availability.
+It is also only offered in-class through the college’s Harry J. Van Arsdale Jr. School of Labor Studies in New York City.

 LABR 1050 Literature & Society for Workers (4 Credits)

-'Literature and Society' provides an opportunity to read novels, poems, and plays about the experiences of working people, and the dramatic situations that their work can create for them.
+'Literature and Society for Workers' provides an opportunity to read novels, poems, and plays about the experiences of working people, and the dramatic situations that their work can create for them.
 The texts discussed in this course are chosen for the unique stories they tell about individuals attempting to improve their own living situations, and the challenges they face from friends, enemies and the social structures around them.
 It allows students to consider the struggles of (primarily) fictional characters and the efforts required to bring resolution to their personal challenges.
-It is also only offered in-class at the college’s Harry J. Van Arsdale Jr. School for Labor Studies in New York City.
-Prerequisites: None Corequisites: None This course is offered as part of union partnership programs and is open to non-partnership students subject to availability.
+It is also only offered in-class at the college’s Harry J. Van Arsdale Jr. School of Labor Studies in New York City.
+This course is offered as part of union partnership programs and is open to non-partnership students subject to availability.

 LABR 1055 Art & Social Practice for Paraprofessionals (4 Credits)